-- 4.9 The student will demonstrate comprehension of information resources to create a research product. - a) Construct questions about a topic. - b) Collect and organize information from multiple resources. - c) Evaluate the relevance and reliability of information. - d) Give credit to sources used in research. - e) Avoid plagiarism and use own words. - f) Demonstrate ethical use of the Internet.
+5.9 The student will find, evaluate, and select appropriate resources to create a research product.

+a) Construct questions about a topic.

+- b) Collect and organize information from multiple resources. - c) Evaluate the relevance, reliability, and credibility of information. - d) Give credit to sources used in research. - e) Avoid plagiarism and use own words. - f) Demonstrate ethical use of the Internet.